 01 of 25

-Blogger Elsie Larson from A Beautiful Mess added wall-mounted open shelving above her top load washing machine and dryer that keeps laundry essentials at arm's reach without interfering with opening and closing the machine.
-She used the same forest green and bright white color scheme and flooring in the laundry room as she did in the adjacent kitchen for visual continuity, and hung a wood bead curtain between the spaces instead of a door.Continue to 2 of 25 below.
+A Beautiful Mess added wall-mounted open shelving above this top load washing machine to keep laundry essentials at arm's reach without interfering with opening and closing the machine.
+The same forest green and bright white color scheme and flooring is carried through to the adjacent kitchen for visual continuity, and a wood bead curtain hides the laundry room without a cumbersome door.Continue to 2 of 25 below.

 02 of 25